martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-06-02-crowd-sourcing.markdown

 ### Monitoring & Speed

 Now that the job has been launched, you can sit back and enjoy the magic of crowdsourcing!
-The Figure Eight interface is kind-of addicting, since on one end you can see how fast your judgements are coming in, Internal workforce
+The Figure Eight interface is kind-of addicting and you can monitor indvidual contributors as well as assess the overall progress.
+It is important to keep track of the test questions many workers are marking incorrectly, since they might be ambiguous or mistakes on your part.
+Workers might contest test questions and you can forgive workers who present a valid explanation for their answers.
+Finally, some workers might fill a job feedback survey, which is an assessment of the ease, clarity and payment in the job.

+Jobs might not run as fast as you need them to.
+Here are a few useful tricks to speed up your jobs, Internal workforce